1. What is a Community Land Trust (CLT)?

 - Local community via share issues or bonds or other fundraising initiatives.

-For the National CLT Network Jargon Buster – go to website
+For the Community Land Trust Network Jargon Buster – go to website